opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 us the possibility to cross-check data, which speeds up the checking process.

-To give a practical example, if you need to adjust the number of a context, or a drawing or anything else within a digital register by a number, with the Qgis “field calculator”, it becomes an easy task taking only a few seconds.
+To give a practical example, if you need to adjust the number of a context, or a drawing or anything else within a digital register by a number, with the QGIS “field calculator”, it becomes an easy task taking only a few seconds.

 Just think how long it would take to perform the same task using registers and paperonly